 The Articles and Memorandum of the Association, in line with Charity Commission rules, does not allow Board members to receive any payment for their services except where exceptional circumstances apply.
 All activity is therefore on a voluntary basis, although out-of-pocket expenses are allowed, including the costs of attending meetings.
 Members of the Board are offered subsidised places at Naace events if possible and potentially at other relevant events where they are representing Naace.
 Finally, Charity regulations also mean that Board members must submit to a degree of scrutiny.
 It is illegal, for example, for a Board member to have been a bankrupt or guilty of an offence that brings their honesty into question.
 All members of the Board are asked to maintain and sign a register of interests annually and a code of practice in order that they may avoid any potential conflict of interest and are expected to withdraw from meetings where agenda items may lead to a challenge to their integrity in a given area.

-The Charity Commission provides extensive guidance for Trustees www.charity-commission.gov.uk.
-A copy of ‘The Essential Trustee – what you need to know’ is also provided via the link https://www.gov.uk/government/publications/the-essential-trustee-what-you-need-to-know-cc3
+The Charity Commission provides extensive guidance for Trustees here.
+A copy of ‘The Essential Trustee – what you need to know’ is also provided via the link here.

 Procedure for nominations

-There is one place to be filled on the Board of Management from January 2021.
+There are two places to be filled on the Board of Management from January 2022.